Aston University is proud of its talented and diverse alumni community spanning the globe, including more than 1,200 in North America.

 We want the alumni community across the Americas to be engaged, active, informed and involved and whether it is time, funds or talent that you are able to contribute then please do get in touch as every bit of support really counts.

-To a gift to the Aston University in Americas Foundation please send a check to:
+To make a gift to the Aston University in Americas Foundation please send a check to:

 Aston University in Americas Foundation